Foat/foat.github.io/_posts/articles/2015-08-27-reactive-fun-with-scala-js.markdown

 You can get the current value of both `Var` and `Rx` by calling `mousePos()` or `center()`.
 This is equivalent to `entity.apply()` method call.

-Next, the `Obs` class observes `Rx` or `Var` entities and do some post-processing (side-effects) when the observed value is changed. `skipInitial` means that the body of `Obs` will not run after the declaration and it will be evaluated only after a change of an observed value.
+Next, the `Obs` class observes `Rx` or `Var` entities and does some post-processing (side-effects) when the observed value is changed. `skipInitial` means that the body of `Obs` will not run after the declaration and it will be evaluated only after a change of an observed value.

 {% highlight scala %}
 Obs(center, skipInitial = true) {